Multi-label Classification using Labels as Hidden Nodes: The Role of Label Dependence in Multi-label Classification

+Results like this motivate models based on \textit{conditional dependence}.
+However, obtaining measurements of conditional dependence is particularly intensive, as it inherently involves training classifiers.
+Indeed, naively $L(L-1)/2$ classifiers should be trained only to obtain pairwise conditional dependence.
+In \cite{LEAD}, an interesting method was proposed that showed how only $L$ binary models need to be trained, then empirically measure the dependence among the \emph{errors} of the individual models, rather than between labels, as an approximation of measuring conditional dependence.
+This may not hold rigorously (as explained in \cite{LEAD}) but it is much more efficient.
+A directed model of nodes is then constructed with off-the-shelf techniques, and a \alg{CC} employed on it.

+Variations of this recipe (of measuring dependence then building a structure then training classifiers) have proliferated in the multi-label literature.
+However, improvements of predictive performance on standard multi-label datasets have begun to reach a plateau, and usually the top recent methods claiming to leverage label dependence in a particular way will invariably not outperform each other by any significant margin (see, e.g., \cite{ExtML}).
+Consequently, several authors have begun questioning the implied logic that more technique and computational effort invested in discovering and modeling ground-truth label dependence will lead to better predictive performance versus BR and other methods.

+In fact, \cite{OnLabelDependence2} make the case that it should be possible to make risk-minimizing predictions without any particular effort to detect or model label dependence.
+In other papers (e.g., \cite{ECC2,CCAnalysis}) authors ponder if \alg{BR} has been underrated and could equal the performance of advance methods with enough training data, hence a possible implication that the big data era will render label-dependence models irrelevant.
+This seems to throw into doubt, or at least under harder scrutiny, the bulk of the contributions to the multi-label literature.

-{\pink In spite of the widely perceived need to model label dependence, it can sound almost unusual when phrased in everyday terms:} if we take two labels (say, \texttt{beach} and \texttt{urban}) and wish to tag images with them, the assumption that label dependence is key to optimal multi-label accuracy, is analogous to assuming that an expert (human or otherwise) trained for visually recognising urban environments will make optimum classifications only if having viewed the decisions of an expert peer that has separately been trained to recognise beach scenes.
+Indeed, in spite of the widely-perceived need to model label dependence, it can sound almost unusual when phrased in everyday terms.
+Consider an image-labeling task with two labels (say, \texttt{beach} and \texttt{urban}), and two human volunteers each tasked assigning (or not) one of the labels to a set of images.
+The assumption that CC will outperform BR is analogous to saying that the labeller of beach scenes performs better if having viewed the decisions of the labeller of urban scenes.
+We would arguably find this surprising, and perhaps even be tempted to question the ability of the beach-scene classifier.

-In reality, modeling label dependence only helps when a base classifier behind one or more labels is inadequate.
-This depends, of course, on the type of base classifier, and crucially, it means that there is no guarantee that an ideal structure based on label dependence can be found at all given any amount of training data.
-That is to say: the structure is \emph{likelihood equivalent}, and changing the base classifier will also change the ideal dependency model.

-\Fig{fig:log_prob} illustrates the dilemma with a toy example.
-The only possible guaranteed method to overcome this is if all possible models of dependence (of factorial complexity) can be trained with the same classifier that will be used for evaluation (implying at least one internal train-test split for each model). {\pink Some methods, such as those of (\cite{BeamSearch,MCC2}), indeed sample this space of dependence models, but a full search thereof is limited to only the datasets with the smallest collection of labels.
-Other methods consider aligning the chain based on label difficulty (e.g., \cite{RectifyingCC}), but this still requires training and evaluating classifiers to decide which is easiest .} \cite{CDN} and others create an undirected network, rather than a directed chain, but this relies on costly (e.g., Gibbs sampling) inference.